 Pathology and molecular biology

-In Europe and America iGCTs are classified into germinoma and NGGCT based on two risk groups.
-In Japan patients are stratified according to three risk groups: good prognosis (pure germinoma), intermediate-prognosis iGCTs, and poor prognosis NGGCTs (mixed malignant tumours).
+In Europe and America, icGCTs are classified into germinoma and NGGCT based on two risk groups.
+In Japan, patients are stratified according to three risk groups: good-prognosis (pure germinoma), intermediate-prognosis icGCTs, and poor-prognosis NGGCTs (the latter group comprising mixed malignant tumours).

-According to European criteria, patients with serum or CSF AFP of more than 1000kU/L are classified as a high risk NGGCTs [63].
+According to European criteria, NGGCTs with serum or CSF AFP of more than 1000kU/L are regarded as high-risk [63].

-Histologically, germinomas are composed from large polygonal undifferentiated cells arranged in nests, separated by bands of connective tissue.
-Presence of syncytiotrophoblasts may cause elevation of HCG level (a CSF level of 50-200 IU/L) [19].
-The histological appearance of NGGCTs varies according to the specific cell types present, which include embryonal carcinoma (5%), yolk sac tumours (42%), teratomas (18%), choriocarcinomas (5%), and mixed germ cell tumours (30%) [20].
+Histologically, germinomas are composed of large polygonal undifferentiated cells arranged in nests, separated by bands of connective tissue.
+Presence of syncytiotrophoblasts may cause elevation of HCG [19].
+The histological appearance of NGGCTs varies according to the specific cell types present, which include yolk sac tumour, choriocarcinoma and embryonal carcinoma.
+They frequently occur as , mixed GCTs with more than one component, which may also include germinoma or teratoma,, and mixed GCTs (30%) [20].
 Biopsy may show necrosis, cystic areas, or haemorrhage [10].
 Teratomas may also contain areas of fat and calcification [21].
 Teratomas are divided into mature teratoma (generally considered ‘benign’), immature teratoma and teratoma with malignant transformation.
+Malignant teratomas are those in with a non-GCT malignant component; when combined with malignant GCT subtype(s), they are mixed malignant GCTs.

-NGGCTs can be secretory or non-secretory depending on the components of the tumour.
-In Europe secretory tumours are diagnosed by a raised CSF/serum level of AFP >25 ng/mL and/or HCG ≥50 IU/L. According to North America’ s criteria, secretory tumours are defined if AFP>10 and HCG >100.
+NGGCTs can be secreting or non-secreting depending on the components of the tumour.
+In Europe, NGGCTs are diagnosed in the presence of typical radiological findings with a raised CSF/serum level of AFP >25 ng/mL and/or HCG ≥50 IU/L. According to North American criteria, NGGCTs are defined if AFP is above the institutional normal range (usually >10 ng/mL) and/or HCG >100 IU/L. These are pragmatic thresholds employed to define the patients who can be treated without biopsy.